hungnmdev2079/wallwon-policy/README.md

 We take appropriate security measures to protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of data.
 These measures include implementing physical, electronic, and managerial procedures to safeguard and secure the information we collect.

-We may use third-party service providers to assist us in operating our business and the site or to administer activities on our behalf, such as sending emails or analyzing data.
+We may use third-party service providers to assist us in operating our application or to administer activities on our behalf, such as sending emails or analyzing data.
 We may share your personal information with these third parties for these limited purposes, but only if you have given us your consent.

 **WallWon** is not responsible for the privacy policies or practices of any third party sites that may be linked to our application.
 We encourage users to read the privacy policies of these sites before sharing any personal information.